cc-archive/sotc-2014/www/_source/report.md

 <img src="/img/sotc3.png" style="max-width: 100%; " />

 In 2010, about 40% of CC-licensed works were under free culture licenses.
-The increase since then reflects the growing diversity in how and where CC licenses are used; we think it also speaks to a license user base that's discovered the value and power in sharing work more openly.
+The increase since then reflects the growing diversity in how and where CC licenses are used; we think it also speaks to a license user base that's discovered the value and power in sharing work more openly, including national governments and major foundations.

 It's also striking to note that a full 76% of works counted allow adaptations, and 58% allow commercial use.